RosettaCommons/demos/tutorials/loop_modeling/loop_modeling.md

 >You must also specify the preferred secondary structure of the flanking residues and the identity of the residue to replace them with (i.e. themselves).
 This is crucial to provide backbone flexibility in these residues to close the loop.

-Mak sure that there is no empty line at the end of the bluprint file as the often causes `remodel` to crash with an uninformative error.
+**Make sure that there is no empty line at the end of the bluprint file as it often causes `remodel` to crash with an uninformative error.**

 ```
 ...